 npm install react-rainbow-components --save

-The datepicker can then be used like so:
+The date picker can then be used like so:

 import React, { useState } from "react"; import { DatePicker } from "react-rainbow-components"; export default function RainbowDatepicker() { const [date, setDate] = useState(null); function onChange(date) { setDate(date); } return ( <DatePicker id="datePicker-1" value={date} onChange={onChange} label="DatePicker Label" formatStyle="large" /> ); }

-Just like React Rainbow, the date and time picker comes packaged with the whole UI component library itself.
-It follows the Ant Design Specifications so there’s really a huge focus on the consistency of the design to provide better user experiences.
-This means that you’ll only get the full benefit of using this component if you also use the whole UI component library.
+Just like React Rainbow, the Ant Design DatePicker comes packaged with the whole UI component library itself.
+It follows the Ant Design Specifications, so there’s a huge focus on the consistency of the design to provide better user experiences.

 npm install antd --save